longhorn/website/content/docs/0.8.1/best-practices.md

 ## Guaranteed Engine CPU

 We recommend allowing Longhorn Engine to have guaranteed CPU allocation.
 The value is how many CPUs should be reserved for each Engine/Replica Instance Manager Pod created by Longhorn.
 By default, the value is 0.25 CPUs.
 For details, refer to the [settings reference.](../references/settings/#guaranteed-engine-cpu-experimental)

+## StorageClass

+We don't recommend modifying the default StorageClass named `longhorn`, since the change of parameters might cause issues during an upgrade later.
+If you want to change the parameters set in the StorageClass, you can create a new StorageClass by referring to the [StorageClass examples](../references/examples/#storageclass).